Segovia Unit: Brief Overview Visiting Hours, Inmate Phones, And Location

 This is a basic level program aimed at providing the inmates with basic information about the job opportunities there are within the prison industry.
-Counsellors are also there to provide career guidance that is aimed at helping the offenders to prepare for jobs along with the careers after they are released.
+Counselors are also there to provide career guidance aimed at helping the offenders prepare for jobs and careers after they are released.

 How to send money to an inmate in Segovia Unit?

-As a friend or a family, you can send money that an inmate uses to purchase some necessities that including purchasing hygiene care products, books and magazines, and some basic kinds of foodstuff.
+As a friend or a family, you can send money that an inmate uses to purchase necessities, including hygiene care products, books and magazines, and some basic kinds of foodstuff.
 Sending money to the Segovia unit will let the inmate know that people outside care for them, and it will make it better to serve their sentence.

-Please note that apart from holidays that are October to December, you can only send $60 per month.
+Please note that apart from October to December holidays, you can only send $60 per month.
 It may vary from prisoner to prisoner depending upon the kind of sentence they are serving.
 From October to December, the limit is $85 to $100.

 1. Sending Money to inmates Online:

 This is the best and the easiest way to send money to the prisoner.
 Two most commonly used platforms are eCommDirect and JPay.

 You can easily make an account on these two platforms and connect your Paypal and Bank accounts.
 The money sent will be given from the warden to the inmate.

 The other method is a bit old school.
 However, if you like this way, sure.
 You can send cash to your inmate at Segovia Unit.